GLEIF-IT/qvi-software/qvi-workflow/kli_only/README.md

 #### Witnesses

-This command runs the six demonstration witnesses
+This command runs the six demonstration witnesses.

+WARNING: This script REQUIRES KERIpy 1.2.6 witnesses.
+Due to the delegation ceremony change of 2024 this script will not work with 1.1.x KERIpy witnesses.

 ```bash
 # From within a dedicated Python virtual environment (virtualenv)